finnito/Science/content/11sci/as90940/markdown/energy-transformations.md

 - \usepackage{amsmath}
 ---

+## What Other Types of Energy Are There?

+There are many types of energy in the universe:

+- Gravitational potential energy
+- Heat energy
+- Sound energy
+- Light energy
+- Elastic potential energy
+- Electrical energy

+---

+### What do they have in common?

+- All energy is measured in __Joules__ ($J$).
+- A change in energy is called __work__  (measured in Joules).

+---

+## Conservation of Energy

+- Energy cannot be created or destroyed, only transformed.
+- This means that gravitational potential energy can be transformed into kinetic energy, and kinetic energy into other forms of energy.
+It is always _taken_ from somewhere, never created from nothing.

 # Mahi Tuatahi

 Read page 55 and 56 of your sciPAD to remind yourself of some types of energy and how it is transformed between different types.